United States Capitol revolutionary war and beyond header United States Capitol

 • Friends called him "Jemmie"

-• In 1762, at age 11 began attending first school in King and Queen County, Virginia, under the instruction of Donald Robertson at the Innes Plantation
+• In 1762, at age 11, Madison began attending his first school in King and Queen County, Virginia, under the instruction of Donald Robertson at the Innes Plantation.

-• From August, 1769 - 1771 - attended the College of New Jersey (now Princeton), finished four year course in two years
+• From August, 1769 - 1771, he attended the College of New Jersey (now Princeton), finishing a four year course in two years.

-• Continued to study with College of New Jersey President, John Witherspoon, for an additional year after graduating, consequently James Madison is known as "America's First Graduate Student"
+• Madison ontinued to study with College of New Jersey President, John Witherspoon, for an additional year after graduating.
+Consequently James Madison is known as "America's First Graduate Student."

-• Religious Views Madison was a devout Episcopalian who held very strong personal religious beliefs, in earlier years he advocated personal salvation and government promotion of Christianity, personal statements of faith by public officials, paid Congressional chaplains, and the use of federal funds for the printing and distribution of the Bible, in later years however, he may have backed down from this position of allowing the government to promote Christianity.
+• Madison was a devout Episcopalian who held very strong personal religious beliefs.
+In earlier years he advocated personal salvation and government promotion of Christianity, personal statements of faith by public officials, paid Congressional chaplains, and the use of federal funds for the printing and distribution of the Bible.
+In later years, however, he may have backed down from this position of allowing the government to promote Christianity.
 He authored "Memorial and Remonstrance Against Religious Assessments," which discouraged the use of religious tests for people holding public office.
-This doesn't mean he was against Christianity, but against defining what religious views public officials must hold.
-There is also some dispute about Madison's views in later years because of a document, known as the "Detached Memoranda," which was allegedly "found" in 1946, in which some believe that Madison recanted his religious views.
+This doesn't mean he was against Christianity, but against defining which religious views public officials must hold.
+There is also some dispute about Madison's views in later years because of a document, known as the "Detached Memoranda," which was allegedly "found" in 1946, in which, some believe, that Madison recanted his religious views.
 The authenticity of the document is in question though because of its apparent contradictions to Madison's personal behavior.

-Physical Appearance The smallest President, weighing only 100 pounds and standing 5 feet, 4 inches tall
+• The smallest President, weighing only 100 pounds and standing 5 feet, 4 inches tall.

 Facts about James Madison -